 Husqvarna’s Automower 450X covers the most turf — up to 1.25 acres.
 While other models on this list incorporate softer lines and warmer, matte color schemes, the Automower 450X has more of a glossy, RoboCop 2 build and looks downright menacing in your front yard.

 You can schedule the mow times over the course of a given month, allowing the model to trim as regularly or minimally as desired.
 Regular mowings minimize clippings, resulting in a cleaner-looking yard.

-But perhaps its best feature is its quiet operation.
+Perhaps its best feature is its quiet operation, though.
 Graded at just 58 decibels, this lawnmower is about as loud as an air conditioning unit.
 If you really wanted to, you probably could get away with mowing in the middle of the night without waking the neighbors.

 Honda Miimo HRM520